-The level of annual other-than-LPR emigration is projected to rise throughout the 75-year projection period from its current level of about 254,000 in 2023.
-As the stock of the other-than-LPR immigrant population rises, more emigration is likely to occur.
-Thus, other-than-LPR emigration is estimated as a function of the population exposed.
-Rates of emigration by age and sex have been developed for the never-authorized, the nonimmigrants, and the overstayers based on the number of exits from each of these categories estimated to have occurred during the period 2008 through 2010.
+The level of annual temporary or unlawfully present emigration is generally projected to rise throughout the 75-year projection period from its current level of about 314,000 in 2024.
+As the stock of the temporary or unlawfully present immigrant population rises, more emigration is likely to occur.
+Thus, temporary or unlawfully present emigration is estimated as a function of the population exposed.
+Rates of emigration by age and sex have been developed for the neverauthorized, the nonimmigrant, and the overstayer populations, based on the number of exits from each of these categories estimated to have occurred during the period 2008 through 2010.
 Ideally, these rates would be developed by age, sex, and duration of stay in the country.
 Unfortunately, at this time, data are too sparse to develop accurate estimates of the current stock by duration of stay.
-However, as in the 2023 Trustees Report, the Trustees assume continuing higher rates of emigration for recent entrants.
+However, as in the 2024 Trustees Report, the Trustees assume continuing higher rates of emigration for recent entrants.

-Applying the method described above results in increasing levels of other-than-LPR emigration throughout the projection period.
-Under the intermediate alternative, the gross emigration rate (number of other-than-LPR emigrants divided by the midyear other-than-LPR population) is about 1.7 percent in 2023 and reaches a maximum of about 1.8 percent in 2026.
+Applying the method described above results in generally increasing levels of emigration2 from the temporary or unlawfully present immigrant population throughout the projection period.
+Under the intermediate alternative, the gross emigration rate (number of emigrants from the temporary or unlawfully present population divided by the midyear temporary or unlawfully present population) is about 1.8 percent in 2024 and reaches a maximum of about 1.9 percent in 2026.
 Subsequently, it declines to about 1.3 percent at the end of the 75-year projection period.